Prestes16/bags-shield-security/docs/services.md

 Boutique security research and engineering hardening for Web3/Solana systems — evidence-led, release-aware, and client-safe.

-Focus areas: Solana/Web3 integrations, APIs, webhooks, authentication, secrets handling, abuse resistance, and release safety.
+We focus on: Solana/Web3 integrations, APIs, webhooks, authentication & permissions, secrets handling, abuse resistance, logging hygiene, and release safety.

+## What you get (in plain terms)

+- Clear risk calls per change: **block / warn / ok**
+- Minimal, review-friendly patches (small diffs, easy to ship)
+- A release gate: what to validate before you cut the tag
+- Clean write-ups your team can reuse

 ---